-In pursuance of their powers under the above-mentioned Acts and the Orders and Regulations for the time being in force thereunder, the Council hereby permit, in accordance with the provisions of Article 5(2) of the Town and Country Planning General Development Order 1973, as amended, the development proposed by you in your outline application dated ...
-4th February, 1975 application dated . . .
-Ten repruary, 1975 and received with sufficient particulars on 6 February, 1975 and shown on the plan(s) accompanying such application, subject to the following conditions:-
+In pursuance of their powers under the above-mentioned Acts and the Orders and Regulations for the time being in force thereunder, the Council hereby permit, in accordance with the provisions of Article 5(2) of the Town and Country Planning General Development Order, 1973, as amended, the development proposed by you in your outline application dated . . . .
+5th March, 1981, and received with sufficient particulars on . . . . .
+9th March, 1981, and shown on the plan(s) accompanying such application, subject to the following conditions:-

-- The development hereby permitted shall not be carried out otherwise than in accordance with detailed plans 1 and drawings showing the siting, layout, design, landscaping and external appearance of the building(s) and the means of access thereto which shall have been approved by the local planning authority, before any development is commenced. - (a) Application for approval in respect of all matters reserved in Condition 1 above shall be made to the local planning authority within a period of 3. years commencing on the date of this notice. - (b) The development to which this permission relates shall be begun by not later than whichever is the later of the following dates:-
+- The development hereby permitted shall not be carried out otherwise than in accordance with detailed plans and drawings showing the siting, layout, design, landscaping and external appearance of the building(s) and the means of access thereto which shall have been approved by the local planning authority, before any development is commenced. とうというできょう - (a) Application for approval in respect of all matters reserved in Condition 1 above shall be made to the local planning authority within a period of .3. years commencing on the date of this notice. - (b) The development to which this permission relates shall be begun by not later than whichever is the later of the following dates:-

-- (i) the expiration of a period of 5. years, commencing on the date of this notice. (ii) the expiration of a period of .2. years commencing on the date upon which final approval is given by the local planning authority or by the Secretary of State or, in the case of approval given on different dates, the final approval of the last such matter to be approved by the local planning authority or by the Secretary of State. - No work shall be started until a comprehensive scheme of landscaping, for the site shall have been submitted to, and approved by, the local planning authority.
-This landscaping scheme shall be implemented strictly in accordance with the approved details in the first planting season following the occupation of the development and shall be maintained at all times thereafter to the reasonable satisfaction of the local planning authority. - The details submitted in accordance with Condition 1 hereof shall include proposals for boundary screening. - This permission shall not extend to any of the details of layout shown on plan 192/75D
+- (i) the expiration of a period of 2, years, commencing on the date of this notice. (ii) the expiration of a period of 2, years commencing on the date upon which final approval is given by the local planning authority or by the Secretary of State or, in the case of approval given on different dates, the final approval of the last such matter to be approved by the local planning authority or by the Secretary of State. - 3 No work shall be started until a comprehensive scheme of landscaping for the site shall have been submitted to, and approved by, the local planning authority.
+This landscaping scheme shall be implemented strictly in accordance with the approved details in the first planting season following first rateable occupation of the development hereby permitted and maintained at all times thereafter to the reasonable satisfaction of the local planning authority. - 4 No work shall be started on the development hereby permitted until details of materials to be used externally shall have been submitted to, and approved by, the local planning authority, and the development hereby permitted shall be carried out in the materials so approved.